kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 preemption simulation for a new scheduler plugin.

-The scheduler additionally holds one claim nomination per preemptor pod that is waiting for an earlier preemption to settle, containing the allocation results of the claims that were released.
-The number of such nominations is bounded by the number of in-flight preemptions, and each is discarded when the preemptor is scheduled or when the nomination expires.
+The scheduler additionally holds one claim nomination per preemptor pod that is waiting for an earlier preemption to settle, containing the simulated allocation results for the preemptor and the UIDs of the victim claims being released.
+The number of such nominations is bounded by the number of in-flight preemptions, and each is discarded when the preemptor is scheduled, deleted, or has its `nominatedNodeName` cleared.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?